 There is also another way of cutting, which works great for drying the dragon fruit as snack, it is:

 If you want to dehydrate the dragon fruit, it's easier to cut them into thin slices.
 This makes it dry up more quickly.
 You'll have a wonderful nutritious snack.

-I sun-dried it for 3-4 days.
-And here we have some yum-yum snack:
+For the dragon fruit slices you see here, I sun-dried it for 3-4 days.
+And here we have some yum-yum healthy snack:

 Share or pin this post!